Skip to content

 Rethinking product end-of-life with Altyor’s Remanufacturing and Recycling loops

-Example of a life cycle analysis
+Example of a life cycle assessment

 How do you perform a life cycle assessment (LCA)?